SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-07-certainty-as-cognitive-injury.md

 So I retreated to more basic matters: maybe I could be certain "beyond a shadow of a doubt" about arithmetic?
 Surely the integers are trustworthy!
 Then I stumbled upon [Gottlob Frege and his _Die Grundlagen der Arithmetik_](https://en.wikipedia.org/wiki/The_Foundations_of_Arithmetic), which called into question even _that_ foundation.

 Okay, maybe set theory?
 Nope, [Russell's Paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox).
-While resolvable, that nonetheless cautioned me one final time against believing just about _anything_ "beyond a shadow of a doubt".
+While resolvable (sort of), that nonetheless cautioned me one final time against believing just about _anything_ "beyond a shadow of a doubt".

 Foundations are best approached cautiously, and seldom by amateurs.  [↩](#fn1a)